 - Previous drafts of the paper and/or previous papers graded by your professor

-If you have any questions or comments or if you or your organization would like to request tutors to take part in a special group workshop or event, please contact Dr. Graff directly at firstname.lastname@example.org.
+If you are having trouble signing up for an appointment, have any questions or comments, or if you or your organization would like to request tutors to take part in a special group workshop or event, please contact Dr. Graff directly at email@example.com.